 Great news!
-The Library will soon be switching over to a new online catalog where you can search our collection; borrow, renew, and place holds on items; create lists; track your reading; rate and review titles; and more.
-Before we make the change, we'd like to give you a preview of the new catalog.
-Click or tap the button below or read through the FAQs to familiarize yourself with the new system.
+The Library has switched over to a new online catalog where you can search our collection, renew, and place holds on items, create lists; track your reading, rate and review titles, and more.
+Click or tap the button below or read through FAQs to familiarize yourself with the new system.

 Register Your Account

 Registration is important for patrons, the Library, and the service provider (BiblioCommons).

 - Registration allows you create an easy-to-remember username you can use to log in, so you don't have to type your barcode every time you want to check your account.

 - Registration also allows you to get personalized recommendations and contribute ratings and reviews.